Strafing: World War II

 These developments continued through World War II with dedicated aircraft including the concept of the heavily protected cockpit or "bathtub" to permit the pilot to survive counterfire from anti-aircraft batteries.

 The Luftwaffe's best strafing plane was the Junkers Ju 87 Stuka.
 The Ju 87 G variant had two Rheinmetall-Borsig 37 mm Flak 18 guns each mounted under the wing.

 For the RAF, the best ground attack plane was the Hawker Hurricane II.
 It was armed with four 20 mm wing-mounted cannon.
-The Hawker Typhoon was used in the later stages of the war.
-It had four "60 lb" RP-3 rockets.
+The Hawker Typhoon and its derivative Hawker Tempest were used in the later stages of the war.
+They also had four 20 mm cannons, while also being able to carry up to 8 "60 lb" RP-3 rockets.

 For the US, the Republic P-47 Thunderbolt was one of the key ground attack planes.
 It was armed with eight .50 calibre (12.7 mm) machine guns.
 Another aircraft that was important in that role was the North American B-25 Mitchell.
 It was used for low-altitude strafing runs in the Pacific War.

 The Russian Ilyushin IL-2 Sturmovik was one of the key Russian ground attack planes.
 It had heavy armour around the engine, underside and canopy.
 It was armed with 20, 23, or 37 mm cannon, depending on the model.

 An RCAF Spitfire of 412 Squadron piloted by Charley Fox strafed the command car of Erwin Rommel on 17 July 1944 near Sainte-Foy-de-Montgommery, affecting his possible participation in the 20 July 1944 Operation Valkyrie coup.

 Postwar

-In the Korean War (1950–1953), US Air Force planes strafed targets deep behind the front line and had a perceptible impact on the progress of the ground war, but the concept of strafing was already in decline.
+In the 1950s, during the Korean War (1950–1953), US Air Force planes strafed targets deep behind the front line and had a perceptible impact on the progress of the ground war, but the concept of strafing was already in decline.